 G. Provide a link to your community’s Bird City Wisconsin webpage, which must be visible from the main page of your municipal website (it may be located at the first level of a drop down menu on the main page but cannot be any less visible) OR demonstrate that your Bird City effort has a significant social media presence.

 The Parks, Recreation and Forestry Department had four individuals reach out to us regarding our webpage of bird resources.
 All found them helpful and asked if we would mind sharing another.
 The staff members said, absolutely!
 The department has posted screen shots of the emails in the photos and documents section.
-The department also updated the resources portion of the City website to include the shares, http://oconomowoc-wi.gov/792/Bird-City-Resources
+The department also updated the resources portion of the City website to include the shares.

 A. This community's municipal body passed the required World Migratory Bird Day resolution.

 The City of Oconomowoc's International Migratory Bird Day Celebration takes place the last Friday in April and includes celebrating the "Tree City USA" designation and Arbor Day.
-During this event they educate the public about migratory birds as well as native birds and their habits.
-They also educate attendees on how to eliminate or minimize threats to birds such as keeping cats indoors and windowstrike prevention and provide handouts on these two topics.
+During this event staff educates the public about migratory birds as well as native birds and their habits.
+Staff also educates attendees on how to eliminate or minimize threats to birds such as keeping cats indoors and windowstrike prevention and provide handouts on these two topics.
 Other topics include the importance of planting native species of woody and herbaceous ornamentals in the landscapes of the city.